Updated April 2026

 3. Draw the calculated volume of BAC water into the syringe using the target concentration from the tables above.

-4. Insert the needle into the peptide vial and inject BAC water slowly down the inner glass wall; do not spray directly onto the lyophilized powder.
+4. Insert the needle into the peptide vial and inject BAC water slowly down the inner glass wall; do not spray directly onto the lyophilized (freeze-dried) powder.

 5. Allow the vial to sit for 1-2 minutes.
 Do not shake.
 Gently roll between the palms or swirl until fully dissolved.